• Skip to main content

 • Fresh basil - A must for this recipe.
 Fresh basil adds flavor and color to your soup and shouldn't be substituted with dried basil.

-How to puree hot soup
+How to make zucchini basil soup

 Cooking zucchini basil soup in a stock pot and blending until smooth.

-• Fill your blender no more than halfway with hot soup.
+3. Fill blender no more than halfway with hot soup.
+Remove the center cap and cover with a towel to prevent splashing.

 A white bowl filled with vibrant green soup and fresh basil leaves.